Mean estimation in the add-remove model of differential privacy: High privacy regime

-} \end{lemma} We provide the proof of the above result in the appendix.
-We now state the upper bound on the mean squared error of Algorithm~\ref{alg:current}. \begin{lemma} The output of Algorithm~\ref{alg:current} is $\varepsilon$-differentially private.
-For any dataset $D \in \cD^*(\ell, u)$, the mean squared error of Algorithm~\ref{alg:current} is
+\end{lemma} We provide the proof in Appendix~\ref{app:technical}.
+We next state an upper bound on the mean squared error of Algorithm~\ref{alg:current}. \begin{lemma} The output of Algorithm~\ref{alg:current} is $\varepsilon$-differentially private.
+For any dataset $D \in \cD^*(\ell, u)$, the mean squared error of Algorithm~\ref{alg:current} is upper bounded by